 Many of the Whitehall speech writing staff are still conditioned to the old government.
 Thus, in the Minister’s conclusion we heard:

 “The last thing we need is a return to the house price boom and bust of recent years.”

 Yes, it’s factually right, but it’s a form of words borrowed from a previous Chancellor, Gordon Brown.

 Equally borrowed was the theme, the age of aspiration.
 Gordon Brown’s first speech to a Labour Party Conference as Leader in 2007 used this extensively.
 And Gordon Brown used the same form of words in an interview as recently as January 2010.

-How do I suspect that Whitehall staffers were involved with this speech?
-Well, one sentence is a telling clue…
+I suspect that Whitehall staffers were involved with this speech.
+Certainly one sentence is a telling clue…

 There are new Tory blue ideas here.
 But there are telltale signs of old, borrowed phrases.